Seamus Blake

 Seamus Blake (born December 8, 1970) is a British-born Canadian tenor saxophonist.

 Early life and education

 Blake was born in London, England and raised in Vancouver, British Columbia, Canada.
 His mother introduced him to jazz when he was a child and he later attended the Berklee College of Music in Boston.

 Career

 Upon graduation, he moved to New York City.
 In February 2002, he won the Thelonious Monk International Saxophone Competition.
 He currently plays with his own quintet (featuring David Kikoski, Lage Lund, Bill Stewart, and Matt Clohesy) and has been a regular with the Mingus Big Band as well as many other New York musicians.

 In 2022 Seamus became a member of Roger Waters touring band for the This Is Not a Drill tour.
 Seamus is playing sax on Pink Floyd classic songs as well as Waters solo material.
+Blake appears with the band in the concert film from this tour, This is Not a Drill: Live from Prague, The Movie, filmed in 2023.